nomic/dbeasy/README.md

 dbeasy
 =======

-Wrapper for nodejs postgresql driver that makes easy what should be easy.
+Promise-based wrapper for nodejs postgresql driver that makes easy what should be easy.